Domestic violence and abuse - organisations which give information and advice

 Action on Elder Abuse

-Action on Elder Abuse gives confidential advice and information to older people who are suffering from violence or abuse.
+Action on Elder Abuse gives confidential advice and information to older people who are victims of violence or abuse.
 A relative or friend of the person being abused can also contact the helpline on behalf of the older person.
 The helpline can be used in the case of older people who live at home, in a care home or who are in hospital.

 Helpline: 0808 808 8141 (freephone Monday to Friday from 9am to 5pm)